IP to ATM Class of Service Overview

 Figure 1 illustrates the IP to ATM CoS support for a single ATM VC.

 VC Bundle Support and Bundle Management

 ATM VC bundle management allows you to configure multiple VCs that have different QoS characteristics between any pair of ATM-connected routers.
-As shown in the figure below, these VCs are grouped in a bundle and are referred to as bundle members.
+As shown in Figure 2, these VCs are grouped in a bundle and are referred to as bundle members.

 ATM VC bundle management allows you to define an ATM VC bundle and add VCs to it.
 Each VC of a bundle has its own ATM traffic class and ATM traffic parameters.
 You can apply attributes and characteristics to discrete VC bundle members or you can apply them collectively at the bundle level.

 Using VC bundles, you can create differentiated service by flexibly distributing IP precedence levels over the different VC bundle members.
 You can map a single precedence level or a range of levels to each discrete VC in the bundle, thereby enabling individual VCs in the bundle to carry packets marked with different precedence levels.
 You can use WRED (or DWRED) to further differentiate service across traffic that has different IP precedences but that uses the same VC in a bundle.